jmattaa/laser/CONFIGURATION.md

 The function of the filter gets a entry table as an argument check the definition of the entry table at the [`L_long_format`](#l_long_format) function.
+Every filter must return a boolean.

 > [!NOTE]
-> Every filter must return a boolean.
+> If you add your own filters all the default filters will be overridden.
+You
+> can still use the default filters by adding them to the `L_filters` table.

 ### Functions